-Winter energy bills tick lower but will remain high
+Energy bills to tick lower this winter but will remain high

 Bills will still be considerably higher than the typical level of £1,277 a year which was paid in the winter of 2021.

 Standing charges, a fixed daily payment covering the costs of supply and other levies, have been rising and are expected to continue to go up.

 Mr Brearley said that it was difficult to shift some of these costs onto usage prices.

+The average standing charge for electricity will be 53.37p per day from October.
+For gas customers, the standing charge will be 29.62p per day.

 They, like the overall cap, vary by region, with some areas such as North Wales and Merseyside paying more.
+This tends to be for historical reasons in terms of getting energy to these areas.
 That will have more of an effect on those with relatively low energy use, who cannot cut back any further to reduce their bill.

 "Typical households are still facing sky-high energy costs, now that support schemes have come to an end," said Gillian Cooper, from Citizens Advice.